 Resposible Open Science in Europe (ROSiE)

-ROSiE (Responsible Open Science in Europe) is a three-year project (2021-2024) funded by HORIZON2020.
-Its mission is to co-create with all related stakeholders novel practical tools to foster a responsible open science and citizen science.
-ROSiE aims to provide customized solutions through an interdisciplinary knowledge hub bound to actively pursuing open approaches in science and research, while complying with relevant legal frameworks and ethical standards.
+ROSiE (Responsible Open Science in Europe) was a three-year project (2021-2024) funded by HORIZON2020.
+Its mission was to co-create with all related stakeholders novel practical tools to foster a responsible open science and citizen science.
+ROSiE provided customized solutions through an interdisciplinary knowledge hub bound to actively pursue open approaches in science and research, while complying with relevant legal frameworks and ethical standards.